Who We Are

 How often should you update?
 As often as possible!
 Nowadays the primary way prospective students and others are finding out about you is through the web.
 Paper brochures and flyers are still important tools in marketing, but a prospective student who receives a brochure will likely go to their smart phone and look you up rather than study the brochure.
 Review your site regularly, read through it as if you are an outside visitor who doesn’t know much about you.
 Delete outdated information!

 If you want people to come back to your site more than once, you also need to have fresh content such as news about your program, profiles on students or faculty in your program, or changing photos.
-Take time to review other department websites to see what they're doing and review websites for similar programs at other universities.
+Take time to review other department websites to see what they’re doing and review websites for similar programs at other universities.
 If you see something that someone else is doing, that would work for your site, borrow the idea.
-Be judicious, don't clutter your site with gimmicks, but if it is something that would enhance your site, try it.
-Contact the Office of Communications and Public Relations and Gallaudet Technology Services if you need guidance or assistance.
+Be judicious, don’t clutter your site with gimmicks, but if it is something that would enhance your site, try it.
+Contact University Communications if you need guidance or assistance.

 Search Engine Optimization

 Want your site to be discovered when people are searching for related information?
 Here are a few things you should keep in mind that can help your chances.

 Be sure to have an introduction on each page, a sentence or short paragraph that sums up the content on the page.
 Clarify jargon and abbreviations and use keywords.